BMW-InnovationLab/BMW-Anonymization-API/docker_compose_readme.md

 ## Build and Run the network

-In order to build and run all the APIs together, copy all APIs project repositories to the machine you wish to infer on and modify the following:
+In order to build and run all the APIs together, clone all APIs project repositories into the same directory and modify the following:

 In the anonymization API directory go to "/docker-compose.yml"